mikeal/multiblock/README.md

 CAR file to interop with any system expecting the block data to be linked from the root.

-Since the header can be arrived at deterministically, it's size can be predicted and skipped in the CAR it is written to.
+Since the header can be arrived at deterministically, its size can be predicted and skipped in the CAR it is written to.